 modeling myths and misconceptions

-There is a vast abundance of modeling information on the net - some of it valuable - much of it contradictory.
+There is a vast abundance of modeling information on the internet - some of which is valuable but most of it is contradictory.
 Additionally, over the years certain myths have developed - many of which are still being actively perpetuated by companies with a financial interest in their continued existence.

-Other myths and misconceptions are based upon practices that were instituted many years ago, but no longer work.
-Still others have arisen from simple misunderstandings.
+Other myths and misconceptions are based upon practices that were instituted many years ago, but no longer work and more have arisen from simple misunderstandings.

 One of the areas where beginners experience the most confusion has to do with what kind of photos they will need to get started and/or to work on a regular basis.

-Although a Polaroid or a snapshot (as in photo above left) might get you in the door, better pictures (as in photo above right) will eventually be needed - and they will almost always be at your own expense.
+Reality: Although a Polaroid or a snapshot (as in photo above left) might get you in the door to be seen by an agency, better pictures (as in photo above right) will eventually be needed - and they will almost always be at your own expense.

-If you are NOT the aforementioned very tall, very skinny teenage girl - ready and willing to do all of the above - you will need to cover costs as no one else is going to do it for you.
+If you are NOT the aforementioned very tall, very skinny teenage girl - ready and willing to do all of the above - you will need to cover your own costs to get started as no one is going to do it for you.

-Many new models make the career killing mistake of going on castings with photos taken by well-meaning friends who are not fashion photographers.
+Reality: Many new models make the career killing mistake of going on castings with amateur looking photos taken by well meaning family members or friends.

 A certain quality and/or energy level in photos is expected - and most friends and amateur photographers simply do not know how to help pose or direct new models to assure that they will come across with a strong, professional look.